ctlee/BioChemCoRe-2018/docs/pages/h-bond.md

             Frame2hbond[frame].append(tuple(hbond))
 ```

+#### Q5.
+How would you re-write this code to easily figure out all the frames which your favorite hbond is made in?
+(Hint you probably want the dictionary to have hbonds as the "words" and frames as the "definitions")
+This could be useful if you want to calculate a closest to average structure in order to show a representative figure of a hbond that is important for positioning your drug into an enzyme active site.

 ### 7. Plot the total number of hydrogen bonds per frame
 ```
 x = [] # these are all the frames